 I ended up winning a BlogHer Voices of the Year thingie for my Instagram feed, which led to begrudging quips about winning for my filtered images, but not for my unfiltered words.

 But meanwhile, the win encouraged me to become more active with my feed.
-No occasion with anyone was too sacred to keep me from grabbing my phone to capture images for my “award-winning Instagram,” which I mock-annoyingly called it to detract from the real annoyingness of my constant picture-taking.
+No occasion with anyone was too sacred to keep me from grabbing my phone to capture images for my “award-winning Instagram.”
+Calling it that was my mock-annoying way to detract from the real annoyance anyone might feel about my constant picture-taking.

-And there you have it, my “eureka.”
-It occurred to me, a treasure hunt could be a way to join those images to my blank alphabet posts.
+And here you have my “eureka.”
+It occurred to me, a visual treasure hunt could be one way to join the images I’ve taken to my blank alphabet posts.
 You can imagine my satisfaction at consolidating all the cheating in my life.